 I was aware of every step, every movement of my hands, every breath.
 I focused on the work.
 You can do this.

 As the ridge rose gently higher, it gave way to subtle waves of snow and ice.
 The sastrugi were thrown into sharp shadow by the sunshine.
 The sky was perfectly clear.
-On our left, the mountain dropped away to a totally new landscape: fierce, blasted free of snow, dead, brown, like a crumpled sheet of butcher paper.
+On our left, the mountain dropped away to a totally new landscape: fierce, dead, brown, like a crumpled sheet of butcher paper sprinkled with a bit of confectioner’s sugar.
 The Rongbuk.
 On our right, the cloud plume ripped away and fell down, and in the distance the high plateaus of Tibet were visible for miles and miles.
 It was beautiful.

 And holy cow, was I tired.

 Pasang Kami looked like he was getting cold.
 When we were within sight of the summit, he walked ahead at his own natural pace, which was faster than mine.
 I did not blame him for pulling ahead.
 Besides, Justin was only a few steps ahead of me.